Cathy A.

 Personal attacks divert attention from the substance of the argument.
 Focus on ideas and avoid undermining your position with attacks on individuals.

-Don’t Cherry-Picking Evidence
+Don’t Cherry-Pick Evidence

 Selective use of evidence weakens credibility.
 Present a well-rounded case by considering a comprehensive range of evidence.
 Even if it includes information that challenges your stance.